z784324922/sls/intl.en-US/Best Practices/Consumption/Use a consumer library to consume logs in high reliability mode.md

 5. Supports logs from more sources.
 For banks, users can send requests from various channels such as online banking, mobile banking, and checks.

 You can use LogHub and the LogHub consumer library to process logs in real time in typical scenarios.
 Using a consumer library, you only need to focus on the business logic and do not need to worry about traffic scaling or failover.

-Based on the LogHub consumer library, you can also use Storm and Spark Streaming to consume log data in Log Service.
-For more information, see [the product details page of Log Service](https://cn.aliyun.com/product/sls) and [Yunqi Community](https://yq.aliyun.com/groups/50).